 1) Register to your strengths

 Take time to research the modules that you are considering, meet your tutors, determine the average class size and read through each syllabus.
-Organize your course load so that you can tackle difficult classes one term at a time.
+Organise your course load so that you can tackle difficult classes one term at a time.

 If you haven’t already had your strengths and weaknesses evaluated as part of the diagnostic process, visit the student support service at your university and ask for an assessment.
+There’s an idea of ADHD being linked to poor academic performance but this often isn’t true, you may simply require different support or focuses than some of your peers.

 2) Stay on top of your treatment